MatthewC22/LockIT/README.md

-# How TO hello.py to a .exe in Python 3
+# Guide covering hello.py to a executable in Python 3

 ### This guide assumes you have already installed Python 3 from https://python.org